Need help planning your degree? Check out these 10 tips from your Arts advisors

-Being an Arts student at UBC means you have an incredible opportunity to design your degree and study what matters most to you.
-With so many options to explore, you may be wondering: where to begin?
+Being an Arts student at UBC means you have an incredible opportunity to shape your degree around what matters most to you.
+With so many courses and programs to explore, you may be wondering where to begin.

 Jump ahead: